sargunv/7kpp-mod/README.md

 5. Run `make run` to test the game
 6. Run `make patches` to save your script changes in non-gitignored files
 7. Run `make dist` to create mod files that can be installed into a preexisting install of the game

-## Installation

-TODO create a patcher tool for non-developers.

-For now, follow the Development steps above, then take the files from step 7 and place them inside the "game" directory of any 7KPP install.
-If you're on macOS, this is inside the 7KPP.app bundle at "Contents/Resources/autorun/game".
-On Linux or Windows, this is in the game directory of your install.